Search

 Highest Altitude: 2,125 m/6,972 ft Khesewa

 The trek from Khesewa to Mamangkhe (1786m) continues along the Kanchenjunga South Base Camp trail, typically taking 5-6 hours.
-This trek section offers a gradual descent, passing through cultivated lands and the Kabeli Khola.
-Along the way, we will pass through the village of Phale, a Tibetan refugee settlement with traditional houses and small monasteries.
-Trekkers will eventually reach the village of Anpan before finally climbing to Mamangkhe, a significant cultural hub for the Limbu, Rai, and Kirat communities.
-There, they can visit a cultural center and a museum.
+The first section of the trek is a gradual descent, passing through cultivated lands and the Kabeli Khola.
+Along the way, you will pass through the village of Phale, a Tibetan refugee settlement with traditional houses and small monasteries.

 Itinerary Details